MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/activedirectory.md

 Connect to an Active Directory server and perform operations.

-## Getting started with Active Directory actions
+## Get started with Active Directory actions

 Active Directory actions require a connection to an Active Directory server.
 Establish the connection using the **Connect to server** action and an LDAP path.
 The LDAP path specifies the domain controllers and should have the following format: